adamrudolf-becube/cpp-cheatsheet/README.md

 // contents of your file
 ```

-There is no signiicant difference, so best is to follow convention if there is already any.
+There is no significant difference, so best is to follow convention if there is already any.
 Otherwise, here are the smaller differences:

 - `#pragma once` is less code, some would argue that is't easier to read
 - `#pragma once` is one line, so it's harder to make mistakes, e.g. missing `#endif` or misspelling the name of the def